hellon8/VS2019-Dark-Npp/README.md

 Installation
 --------------------------
+0. (Optional) If you haven't already, turn on Notepad++ dark mode in *Preferences -> Dark Mode* to a better look and feel.
 1. **Right Click** [`HERE`](https://raw.githubusercontent.com/hellon8/VS2019-Dark-Npp/master/VS2019-Dark.xml) and select **Save As** to download the theme.
 2. Go to **%APPDATA%\Notepad++**.
 3. Open **themes** folder, create a new folder named **themes** if it doesn't exists.